petrikaj/lappaa/compare/lappaa-vs-descript.md

 **Descript** is a robust desktop editor built around text.
 You edit your footage by editing the auto-generated transcript like a Word document; cut a sentence, and the video cuts.
 It requires dedicated focus on a Mac or PC.

 **Lappaa** is built for extreme speed on mobile.
-The goal is to take a raw audio file or voice note, instantly apply a custom user-saved visualizer template and captions, and export it directly to your audience—all from your phone.
+The goal is to take a raw voice note, video, or imported media file, instantly apply a custom user-saved visualizer template and captions, and export it directly to your audience—all from your phone.

 ---